jowo-io/next-auth-nostr-provider/README_TODO.md

 ### Readme

 - explain the flow / add a diagram showing user/api/wallet flow.
-- document the `UserConfig` options
-- explain how the storage methods work
-- custom login pages using `LnAuthLoginWrapper` and `LnAuthLogin`
 - improve the basic description in the About section
-- explain what the secret is used for
 - add info about deterministic generation of image and name